`ssp.quantreg`: Subsampling for Quantile Regression

 An option for drawing

-subsamples (each with expected size n.ssp
+subsamples (each with expected size n.ssp) and deriving

 subsample estimator and asymptotic covariance matrix based on them.